TupiNymQuim/NodesBot/README.md

-# incognito_bot
+# Incognito Bot
-A bot for the tupinymquim channel on Telegram
+## A bot for the tupinymquim channel on Telegram